The new Campus Commons is an outdoor living room. A landscaped trellis system and curving benches provide restful intervals in the circulation path.

 Placement of the new 380-car underground parking garage against College Hill created nearly four acres of open space in the heart of campus.

 The Burton D. Morgan Building defines a new arrival sequence through campus.
 Formal and informal outdoor meeting spaces activate the Commons.

-The gracious lobby and circulation core creates many opportunities for interaction and discussion.
+The main lobby and circulation core creates many opportunities for interaction and discussion.

 Smaller break-out rooms, or incubator rooms, provide students with places to meet and work as groups.

 A 200-seat lecture room is equipped with state-of-the-art technology and supports a variety of functions.

 The double height dining/meeting room overlooks the Commons and is used for a variety of University functions.